February 17, 2012

 Recent research and current gluten intolerance statistics suggest that 5% to 10% of the population may suffer from some form of gluten intolerance, and yet a vast majority of these individuals have not yet been properly diagnosed...

-You can add other vegetables to the dish.
-It is important to season veggies with salt and pepper. **No boil lasagna noodles are well suited for vegetable lasagna dishes because the pasta absorbs the moisture.
+If you do not have health restrictions, it is important to season veggies with salt and pepper. **No boil lasagna noodles are well suited for vegetable lasagna dishes because the pasta absorbs the moisture.
 If using the gluten-free pasta, be sure to let most of the moisture evaporate from the vegetables while sauteing.
 My favorite gluten-free pasta is Tinkyada Brand.

 Ingredients